 This document was written in 1994 as a "Request For Comments" (RFC) by the original IANA Functions Operator Jon Postel.
 It is a short document intended to outline how the domain name system was structured at that time and what rules were in place to decide on its expansion.
 The longest part of it outlines selection criteria for the manager of a new TLD and what was expected of such a manager.

 This document was not meant to be a policy document but came to be regarded as such over time.
-Although this is a static document (there is no process for updating it) there have been two significant attempts to “interpret” it so it can be more easily applied to the current context:
+Although like all RFCs, this is a static document (RFCs are updated by the issuance of a new RFC) there have been two significant attempts to “interpret” it so it can be more easily applied to the current context:

 Internet Coordination Policy 1 (ICP-1)